skalenetwork/documentation/validators/soft-upgrade-denali.md

 skale ssl upload -c PATH_TO_CERT_FILE -k PATH_TO_KEY_FILE
 ```

-You can use `-f` option to override exisiting certificates.
+You can use `-f` option to override existing certificates.